timtomch/2014-07-15-toronto/novice/sql/02-sort-dup.md

 <div>
 <p>Data is often redundant, so queries often return redundant information.
-For example, if we select the quantitites that have been measured from the <code>survey</code> table, we get this:</p>
+For example, say we were interested in listing all the publishers that are represented in our catalogue.
+If we select the <strong>Publisher</strong> from the <code>Works</code> table, we get this:</p>
 </div>